michaelruocco/dropwizard-web-template/README.md

 * Start up the application

 Once this is complete you will be able to view the application [here](http://localhost:8090/web-template).
 This will show you the web interface that you can use to create, update and delete customers.
-The RESTful endpoints for performing the same operations can be found [here](http://localhost:8090/web-template/ws/v1/customers).
 If you want to use the swagger documentation to explore these endpoints you can do [here](http://localhost:8090/web-template/swagger).

 You should also be aware that because the application is using an embedded MySql instance, the data that you create will